KO-CHIAYU/DanceGPT-Release/README.md

 - This product is a monthly subscription and requires payment upon expiration.
 - No refunds or exchanges after purchase.
 - Each software license is limited to one computer.
+- The activation date of the account permissions marks the start of the one-month period.
+For example, if the activation date is October 10, the expiration date will be November 10 (inclusive).

 ### ★ How to Obtain Discounts?